Medium Format Lenses with the Pentacon Six Mount

 The front of the 3M-3B rotates when focussing (the same as both Variogons), so I will need to investigate the bracket which Hasselblad make for use with the 50mm Distagon, which also has a rotating front element.
 The Hasselblad bracket is designed to locate with the slot on the left hand side of the camera (viewed from above and behind), but I imagine it could be modified to locate with the tripod bush of each of these lenses.
 (Each of these lenses has a 3/8 inch tripod bush, so a standard 3/8" to ¼" adaptor is needed for most people’s tripods.)

-On this lens (but not the Variogons), the tripod bush is in a rotating lockable collar, which is particularly useful if one decides to use the lens on a 35mm camera, or on a Kiev 88-6 with a 645 back (or a Kiev 60 modified for 6 × 4.5).
-However, it can also prove handy for minor adjustments of angle if the tripod (or the ground on which it stands) is not quite level.
+On this lens (but not the Variogons), the tripod bush is in a rotating lockable collar, which is particularly useful if one decides to use the lens on a 35mm camera, or on a Kiev 88-6 or 88CM with a 645 back (or a Kiev 60 modified for 6 × 4.5).
+However, it can also prove handy for minor adjustments of angle if the tripod (or the ground on which it stands) is not quite level

 The lens has an aperture of f/8, one stop smaller than the Pentacon 500mm f/5.6, and this difference is clearly visible in the viewfinder, with the two lenses mounted side by side on a Pentacon Six and an Exakta 66, each with its TTL prism.
 Having a Rollei focussing screen in each of these cameras gives the equivalent of about 1+ more stop viewfinder brightness, but if I put a Kiev 60 TTL prism (via the Baierfoto adapter) on the camera with the mirror lens, this provides the equivalent of at least a further one stop of brightness, evening up the viewfinder brightness of the two lenses.
 (Baierfoto can be contacted on www.baierfoto.de)